What are keywords?

 So how do you find long-tail keywords?

 You can use a keyword research tool, like the ones we feature later in this post.
-They help you pinpoint different long-tail keywords and their search volumes.
+They help you pinpoint different long-tail keyword ideas and their search volumes.
 You can include these in your target keyword list, and aim to create content to address these.